kshurik/rekkobook/docs/chapter2/intro_to_deployment.md

 In any Machine Learning you will come across writing a production procedure.
 What is that?
 Production code refers to the code that is used to run a machine learning model in a real-world environment.
-This code is often written in a programming language such as Python or Java and is executed on a server or virtual machine that is accessible to end-users.
+This code is often written in a programming language such as Python and is executed on a server or virtual machine that is accessible to end-users.
 Thus, to get our model from notebook to users we need to write production code to use it in production environment.